 As a company mainly involved in the transportation business, we select inside directors with expertise in areas relevant to the unique nature of our operations.
-In addition to assigning full-time directors with general management duties over relevant divisions, we also have adopted a structure of appointing the non-fulltime directors with experience serving as a full-time director to the position of representative director of major Group companies.
-This structure enables the effective execution of duties by directors and Audit & Supervisory Board Members at Board of Directors' meetings via a small number of people, which we believe increases the efficacy of operations.
+In addition to assigning full-time directors with general management duties over relevant divisions, we also have adopted a structure of appointing persons with experience serving as a full-time director to the position of representative director of major Group companies.

-We also select two outside directors to provide effective opinions from an objective and neutral perspective. which helps to strengthen governance.
-For the Audit & Supervisory Board Members charged with monitoring business execution by directors, we appoint five outside directors.
-This includes two full-time Audit & Supervisory Board Members and all members are independent directors.
+We also select three outside directors to provide effective opinions from an objective and neutral perspective. which helps to strengthen governance.
+For the Audit & Supervisory Board Members charged with monitoring business execution by directors, we appoint four outside directors.
+This includes one full-time Audit & Supervisory Board Member.
 We also have established a Secretariat to the Audit & Supervisory Board that is independent of the directors to strengthen audit functions.
 This structure helps ensure our ability to check and validate decision-making from an independent perspective.